zehnpaard/xemono/README.md

   type statement: Assign string exp
 ```

-Singly-recursive types do not require the `recursive` keyword, and a function definition and type definition cannot occur in the same `recursive` block scope.
+Singly-recursive types do not require the `recursive` keyword.
+A function definition and type definition cannot occur in the same `recursive` block scope.

 ### Collapsing multiple block scopes